Ladybug Steam Cleaner Operating Tips

 General information on steam cleaners:

-Steam cleaners will allow you to clean with less effort, with no chemicals, and with little mess.
-The best use of a vapor steam cleaner is to kill dust mites, fleas, larvae, eggs, bacteria, and germs; basically to leave your home ‘critter free’.
-These areas will be sanitized and be free of odors and chemicals (though it may take more than a single cleaning).
+Steam cleaners will allow you to clean with less effort and chemicals while producing little to no mess.
+The best use of a vapor steam cleaner is to kill dust mites, fleas, larvae, eggs, bacteria, and germs.
+These areas will be sanitized, eliminating odors and chemicals, though it may take more than a single cleaning.

-Please do not expect to steam clean a badly soiled carpet back to its original luster 100%.
-If it were really soiled, it would be best to use a professional cleaning company first and then use the steam cleaner for superb maintenance.
+Please do not expect to steam clean a badly soiled carpet back to its original state.
+If it were really soiled, it would be best to use a professional cleaning company first and then use the steam cleaner for maintenance.
 The steam cleaner will then take out any of the chemicals that the professional cleaning left.

-Overall, steam cleaning will remove most spots and stains (providing that there has been no chemical reaction with the fibers) and it will also remove any chemicals and odors.
-Because the heat straightens the fibers and removes static charge from all pet and human hair, it allows for really deep vacuum cleaning of sand (the major destroyer of carpets), other solid particles, and hair.
-Your carpeting will look much, much better.
+Overall, steam cleaning will remove most spots and stains, providing that there has been no chemical reaction with the fibers, and it will remove any chemicals and odors.
+Because the heat straightens the fibers and removes static charge, it allows for deep vacuum cleaning of sand (the major destroyer of carpets,) other solid particles, and hair.

-We recommend that anyone sensitive to chemicals not use steam cleaners for the first steaming of carpeting because the chemicals will be released and will be fairly strong before dissipating into the atmosphere.
-(Remember that if you don’t steam clean the carpeting, the chemicals are constantly being released into the air and you are often touching them.)
+We recommend that anyone sensitive to chemicals not use steam cleaners for the first steaming of carpeting because the chemicals will be strong after being released.
+However, if you don’t steam clean the carpeting, you are constantly being exposed as the chemicals are released into the air and you are often touching them.

 Filling steam cleaners with water:

-- Since the steam cleaners are factory tested, you may find a small of water in them when they arrive.
+- Since steam cleaners are factory tested, you may find a small amount of water in them when they arrive.

-- Gently remove the filler cap and slowly pour in potable water.
+- Gently remove the filler cap and slowly pour in filtered/drinking water.

 - This frequent or early beeping usually means that the water is not easily passing through the screening in the strainer and is not completely filling the reservoir.

 - Try punching a small hole at the bottom of the screening using a quick motion with a pencil or ballpoint pen.
-Use a quick ‘stabbing’ motion so that you put a hole in the screening and don’t push the screen out of the strainer.
+Use a quick motion as to not push the screen out of the strainer.